benbucksch/autoconfig-spec/draft-autoconfig-1.md

 * https://autoconfig.premium.europe.example.com/.well-known/mail-v1.xml?emailaddress=fred@example.net

-For backwards compatibility, step 3.2. should also be implemented.
+For backwards compatibility with older mail clients, step 3.2. should also be implemented.

 ## No authentication for config